pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 Out of The Box Supply Chain examples, so only additions are included here.

-To make sure you have configured the namespace correctly, it's important that the namespace has the objects we configured in the other supply chain setups:
+To make sure you have configured the namespace correctly, it's important that the namespace has the objects that you configured in the other supply chain setups:

 - **image secret**: A Kubernetes secret of type `kubernetes.io/dockerconfigjson` filled with credentials for pushing the container images built by the supply chain.
 For more information, see